linkdata/socks5/README.md

 SOCKS5 client and server.
 Full test coverage provided by https://github.com/linkdata/socks5test.

-- [x] Support for the CONNECT command
+- Support for the CONNECT command
-- [x] Support for the BIND command
+- Support for the BIND command
-- [x] Support for the ASSOCIATE command
+- Support for the ASSOCIATE command
-- [x] Uses ContextDialer's for easy interoperation with other packages
+- Uses ContextDialer's for easy interoperation with other packages
+- Only depends on the standard library

 ## Client